 If you have a cracked or broken tooth, don’t let the problem get worse.
 Brookview Dental Clinic provides restorative dentistry including bridges, extractions, implants, and crowns in Edmonton.
 Our dental services will help restore your smile so you can feel more confident and comfortable.
 We have many different treatments depending on the condition of your damaged tooth so please speak with one of our dentists or hygienists about your options.
 We will help you decide on the best course of action for your particular situation and develop a treatment plan.
 Call us today to schedule your consultation.

 For a quick solution to a damaged tooth, a crown may be applied.
-At Brookview Dental Clinic, we provide ceramic Procera crowns that offer a pleasing aesthetic, great function, and longevity compared to traditional crowns.
 Try this quick and convenient treatment to your tooth problems.

-Treatment: On average your new crown can be installed in two visits in just one week’s time with very little inconvenience and after-effects.
+Treatment: On average your new crown can be installed in two visits.
 Below is just one of many options for treatment.
 Please consult with one of our dentists to learn what solution is best for you.

 The new crown will blend in with your natural ones.
 Be sure to take care of it as you would your natural teeth with regular flossing and brushing with routine visits to our Edmonton office for cleanings.

-Porcelain Fused to Metal: Although all-ceramic crowns are aesthetically superior, traditional core crowns are available.
+Porcelain Fused to Metal: Traditional core crowns are still available.
 It is an established and well-known alternative still commonly used.
 Its function, installation, and often price are equal to that of ceramic crowns.
 Be sure to discuss your options with our dentists to get the full range of benefits of both ceramic and metal crowns.

 To combat tooth loss, a bridge is often installed.
 A bridge attaches artificial teeth to adjacent natural teeth to replace the missing teeth.
 Bridges can be permanent, also called fixed, or removable.
-A fixed bridge, also known as a partial denture, involves crowns placed on the adjacent teeth or bonding the artificial teeth directly to the adjacent teeth.
+A fixed bridge, involves crowns placed on the adjacent teeth or bonding the artificial teeth directly to the adjacent teeth.
 A fixed bridge can only be removed by a dental professional.
 On the other hand, removable bridges are only attached with metal clasps or precision attachments.

 With a fixed or removable bridge, you can replace missing teeth and improve your overall oral health.